SAP/cloud-security-services-integration-library/java-security-test/README.md

 This library complements the `java-security` project with testing utilities.
 It includes for example a `JwtGenerator` that generates JSON Web Tokens (JWT) that can be used for JUnit tests, as well as for integration testing.

-All of them are returned as [`Token`](/java-security/src/main/java/com/sap/cloud/security/token/Token.java), which offers you a `getAccessToken()` method that returns the encoded and signed Jwt token.
-You need to prefix this one with `Bearer ` in case you like to provide the access token via `Authorization` header to your application.

  > By default the generated token is Base64 encoded and signed with a generated RSA key.